How to relocate overseas with minimum effort and still leave people amazed.

 When relocating overseas, it’s important that you’re aware of the driver’s licence requirements in your destination country – as Dave found out.
 After securing a job posting in Barcelona, Spain for two years, Dave packed up his life and relocated to his sunny new home city.
 With a valid NSW driver’s licence and international driver’s licence in his possession, Dave assumed he would have no problems from a legal point of view when driving on Spanish roads.

-What Dave failed to realise, however, was that he had six months from the date of his entry into Spain until his Australian driver’s licence was no longer valid.
-By law, Dave needed to get a Spanish licence by this date - but he failed to do so.
+However, what Dave failed to realise was that he had six months from the date of his entry into Spain until his Australian driver’s licence was no longer valid.
+By law, Dave needed to get a Spanish licence by this date, but failed to do so.
 So when Dave was involved in a three-car prang one weekend, not only did his lack of a valid licence void his car insurance policy, but it also meant he was charged with a criminal offence for driving without a licence.